blueskyfish/nestjs-backend-starter/readme.md

 A logged in user is required in protected endpoints.
 The client must send this information in the HTTP header **x-backend-starter**.

-In the middleware service, the authenticated user is extracted from the header (*decrypted with the public key*) and checked with the included device whether the user is still known and valid with his device.
+In the middleware service, the authenticated user will extract from the header (*decrypted with the public key*) and checked with the included device whether the user still known and valid with his device.

 How long a user device is valid can be defined with the environment variable **AUTH_EXPIRES** (*the time unit is seconds*)

 If a user is no longer valid with his device, the user must log in again.

-If the check fails, an Http Status Code UNAUTHENTICATED is always sent.
+If the check fails, a Http Status Code UNAUTHENTICATED is always sent.

 ### Access to AuthUser